0foo/study_notes/aws_parent/aws_solutions_architect/architectures.md

     * transit gateway

+### Lambda
+* Serverless thumbnail creation
+    1. New image in S3
+    2. Trigger Lambda
+         * create a thumbnail
+         * push the new thumbnail to s3
+         * push the metadata to DynamoDB

+* Serverless Cron job
+    1. Event bridge to create a time based trigger
+    2. Triggers AWS lambda

+* Whats the difference:
+    * s3 -> SNS -> lambda
+    * s3 -> SNS -> SQS -> lambda

 #### AWS Network firewall

 * set up an "inspection VPC" that has network firewall enabled that all traffic goes through